spiral/docs/orm/relations.md

 ]);
 ```

-We can also use shorter verion when pivot columns are associated with outer model id:
+We can also use shorter version when pivot columns are associated with outer model id:

 ```php
 $user->roles()->sync([